 CHRIS: In my opinion undeniably less, though it may seem otherwise to many.
 Commercialization and globalization are insidious tendrils constantly tugging at our thoughts and actions.
 Even more so in the 21st century we are measured by our skin colour, religion, body image, designer labels, car, household possessions, personal success and of course net bandwidth.
 Whole countries are shunned for lacking even one of the above.

 If you could make one change to the world, what would it be?

 CHRIS: Eliminate all weapons, no matter how big or how small.

 COSEY: That we all have a respect for and work with the ecosystem to ensure its longevity (and our own).
 From such a basic acknowledgement of how we impact on things around us would hopefully also bring respect for all living organisms to include one another.

 © 2002 Delvian Records.
 All rights reserved.
 Contact Delvian Records for reprint and quotation permission requests.

-HD Digital on this site and iTunes.
+Out in early 2019 on iTunes!
 HD Digital and Physical here on this site!